Teukolsky-like equations in a non-vacuum axisymmetric type D spacetime: Summary and discussion

 \section{Summary and discussion}

-In this paper, we have studied a metric satisfying the axial symmetry, the stationality, the Petrov type D property and the asymptotic flatness with some additional ansatze, but without assuming the vacuum condition.
+In this paper, we have studied a metric satisfying the axial symmetry, the stationarity, the Petrov type D property and the asymptotic flatness with some additional ansatze, but without assuming the vacuum condition.
 The metric \eqref{metric7} in turn becomes the Kerr metric deformed by the function $L(r)$ of the radial coordinate and the conformal factor $A(r,\theta)$.
 We then have studied the gravitational-wave equation on the background of this metric in the case of $A(r,\theta)=1$.
 For non-vacuum case, the wave equation is usually gauge-dependent, although the unknown variable $\Psi_{4}^{B}$ is gauge-invariant.
-We have found one convenient gauge, refered to as the separable gauge, such that the wave equation admits the separation of the variables.
+We have found one convenient gauge, refered to as the separable gauge, such that the homogeneous wave equation admits the separation of the variables.
 The solution of the equation \eqref{swsh} for the angular part just becomes the spin-weighted spheroidal harmonics.
 The radial part \eqref{defTE2} of the equation gives the natural extension of the Teukolsky radial equation.
+This result is also helpful for solving the nonhomogeneous equation, because one can now recognize that it is appropriate to expand the unknown function and the source with the spheroidal harmonics, and then the radial equation with the source can be obtained.

 The metric \eqref{metric7} has been obtained using some assumptions, and hence it is not a classification.
-In the case of vacuum, the metric which posseses the type D property is completely classified, called the Kinnersley metric \cite{Kinnersley:1969zza}.
-It would be interestiing to find the non-vacuum extension of the Kinnersley classification.
+In the case of the vacuum, the metric which posseses the type D property is completely classified, called the Kinnersley metric \cite{Kinnersley:1969zza}.
+It would be interesting to find the non-vacuum extension of the Kinnersley classification.

+We also note that the metric \eqref{metric7} also contains the Kerr-Newman spacetime as a special case as $A(r,\theta)=1$, $L(r)=r^{2}-2Mr+a^{2}+q^{2}$, where $q$ is the electric charge.
+In this case, we have $\Phi_{11}^{A}=q^{2}/(2\Sigma^{2})$, $\Lambda=0$.
+Here nonvanishing $\Phi_{11}^{A}$ appears due to the contribution from the background electromagnetic field.
+Unfortunately, our analysis may not help to solve the long-standing problem about the (non-)separability in the wave equation, because we do not consider the electromagnetic perturbation, and it has been known that the problem happens when the gravitational and the electromagnetic perturbations are considered simultaneously.
+On the other hand, it has also been known that there is no such problem in the Reissner-Nordstr\"om spacetime which is spherically symmetric.
+It would be interesting to consider the case with the coexistence of the gravitational and the electromagnetic perturbation in the background of the non-vacuum spherically symmetric spacetime.

 We have considered the gravitational-wave equation only for the special case $A(r,\theta)=1$ of the background, because otherwise all of the components of the Ricci tensor ($\Phi^{A}$'s and $\Lambda^{A}$) becomes nonzero, and then it is complicated.
 We will leave to study this issue as our future work.
 The wave equations \eqref{PDE} and \eqref{defTE2} have been obtained under the separable gauge \eqref{gauge03}.
 Since the gauge dependence of the wave equation is due to that of the source term $T_{4}$, in particular $\Phi_{21}^{B}$ as \eqref{source} below, the gauge choice seems to be unavoidable.
 Then we have to consider how to ensure the gauge condition, which would actually be the problem for any type of the gauge condition.